hackclub/hackclub/workshops/simple_clock/README.md

 ### 1) HTML

 Let us start building our clock!
-First we'll write the HTML code required.
+First, we'll write the HTML code required.

 Inside of our `<body>` tag, add a `<div>` tag with a class `clock`.
 Add another `<div>` tag inside of your existing `<div>` and give it a class of `clock-face`.